 You want sexy?
 Then you need a thong by iKingsky to spice things up!
 It’s a thong that offers everything you’d expect from a, well, thong.

-If you want to wear a thong or bikini brief, more power to you.
-We just hope you get the reaction you intended, and not otherwise.
+Suppose you want to wear a thong or bikini brief, more power to you.
+We just hope you get the reaction you intended and not otherwise.

-It’s worth repeating: the best pair of underwear are those that you barely notice during the day.
-If you feel any pinching, chafing, itching in your nether regions, the chances are good that your underwear isn’t right for you – and most likely the wrong fit.
+It’s worth repeating: the best pair of underwear is the one you barely notice during the day.
+If you feel any pinching, chafing, or itching in your nether regions, the chances are good that your underwear isn’t right for you – and most likely the wrong fit.